allvpv/website/content/haotic-journey-through-envvars/index.md

 But the fact that you can do something, does not mean that you should.

-For example, if you execute `bash` with the "broken" setup – containing duplicated names and entries without the `=` separator – it will ignore deduplicate the variables and get rid of the nonsense entries.
+For example, if you execute `bash` with the "broken" setup – containing duplicated names and entries without the `=` separator – it will deduplicate the variables and get rid of the nonsense entries.

 One interesting edge case is a space inside the variable *name*.
 My beloved shell – Nushell – has no problem with the following assignment:

     $env."Deployment Environment" = "prod"

-Python also is perfectly fine with it.
+Python is also perfectly fine with it.
 However, if you run `bash`, it won't be able to reference such variable: a whitespace is not allowed in the variable name!